 Each year, the DRCC works with community partners and members on a wide range of education opportunities relating to the Detroit River.
 For more information on previous projects, please visit our Annual Review (yearly reports) and DRCC Publications pages.

-5th Annual Detroit River Evening
+9th Annual Detroit River Evening

 Cleanup Events and Community Tree Plantings

 The DRCC supports community cleanups and tree planting activities through our member organizations.
 Not only do these activities improve habitat quality for plants and animals, they also enhance the quality of life for local residents.
-More than 1000 people and 40 Green Teams attended the Earth Day 2016 celebrations in the Little River watershed, and planted more than 2000 trees!

-Wastewater: Where does it go?
+Wastewater, Where does it go?